TikTok Announces New Partnership with Smartly.io to Facilitate Video Shopping Ad Creation

 Smartly’s tools also facilitate connection with relevant TikTok creators to build campaigns, along with automated creative elements.
 And now, via direct partnership with TikTok, Smartly’s TikTok ad offerings will provide even more connective capacity, which could be hugely beneficial for those looking to sell direct in the app.

 In-stream commerce is a big focus for TikTok, following the success that it’s seen with commerce in the Chinese version of the app, called ‘Douyin’.
-Direct sales has become the key revenue driver for Douyin, while also providing significant opportunity got creators to monetize their audience.
+Direct sales has become the key revenue driver for Douyin, while also providing significant opportunity to get creators to monetize their audience.

 But Chinese market trends don’t always translate, and thus far, TikTok hasn’t been able to make in-stream shopping a thing, despite its best efforts.